ballerina-attic/messaging-with-jms-queues/README.md

 ```

 The above segment contains the `jndi.properties` file used in this sample.
 This file contains the details to manage connections for JMS.
-For this point-to-point example, we require to register the `connectionfactory.[jndiname]` and
+For this point-to-point example, you need to register the `connectionfactory.[jndiname]` and `queue.[jndiName]`.
-`queue.[jndiName]`.

 ### <a name="Implementation"></a> Implementation

 Let's get started with the implementation of `jms_producer_utils.bal`file, which contains the JMS configurations required by the message producer.
-Refer the code attached below.
+Refer to the code attached below.
 Inline comments are added for better understanding.

 ##### jms_producer_utils.bal
 ```ballerina